JackSzwergold/Cheat-Sheets/content/ubuntu/using_an_ubuntu_linux_server_2.md

 ---
 Title: Using an Ubuntu Linux Server 2
-Description: Using an Ubuntu Linux Server 2
+Description: A cheat sheet for using an Ubuntu Linux server and related items.
 Author: Jack Szwergold
 Date: 2014-03-30
 Robots: noindex,nofollow